brandonhorst/elliptical/README.md

 	recuérdame lavar la coche mañana a las 8

-But the data returned would be in exactly the same format.
+But the `result` property returned would be in exactly the same format.

 ```javascript
 {